|Kingsley Liu||National President||

 John K Arthur, Executive Committee Member

-John is a barrister at the Victorian Bar of 30 years standing.
+John is a barrister at the Victorian Bar of over 30 years standing.
 An experienced advocate, his principal area of practice is general commercial litigation, including contract, sale of land, property, equity, professional negligence, corporations, insolvency, and succession.
-He is a Fellow of the Chartered Institute of Arbitrators (CIArb) and National Councillor of CIArb (Australia) and an ACICA fellow.
-John is on the National Executive Committee of the Asian Australian Lawyers Association (and previously on the Victorian State Committee of AALA).
+John is particularly interested in alternative dispute resolution including arbitration, adjudication and mediation, although his primary focus are trials and appeals.
+He is a Fellow of the Chartered Institute of Arbitrators (CIArb) and President and National Councillor of CIArb (Australia) and an ACICA fellow.
+John is a National Executive Committee member of the Asian Australian Lawyers Association (and previously on the Victorian State Committee of AALA).

 He has published and presented many papers in Australia and internationally on topics in varied areas of law and practice, including contract, equity, practice and procedure, ADR and international arbitration.
 He is a co-author of Lexis publication, Civil Procedure Victoria, Lexis Nexis and Australian Uniform Evidence.
 He also contributes to other publications.
-John is also member of the IBA, the Law Institute of Victoria, Asialink’s Chairman's Club and Legal Friends of Melbourne Recital Centre.
+John is also member of the IBA, the Law Institute of Victoria, and Asialink’s Chairman's Club.

 Aruna Colombathantri, Executive Committee Member